The importance of hydration in summer

 Conclusion

-Summer doesn't have to slow your progress as an athlete or your performance.
-With a tailored nutritional strategy focused on smart hydration, proper carbohydrate intake, and proper electrolyte replenishment, you can continue to make progress even in the most demanding conditions.
+Summer doesn't have to slow your progress as an athlete or hinder your performance.
+With a tailored nutritional strategy focused on smart hydration, proper carbohydrate intake, and adequate electrolyte replenishment, you can continue to improve even under the most demanding conditions.

-If you want to know which isotonic drink to choose, we explain it here:
+If you want to know which isotonic drink to choose, we'll explain it here:

 Literature